mingxiangchan/dell-slides/PITCHME.md

 - data can be stored in services
 - updates to that data is not always reflected
-- can manually control how to access data in service
+- can manually control how to read/write data in service

 ---